Smol Slime

 A slide switch can be used to physically disconnect a battery.
 Some boards have a high standby power draw and will require a switch.

-If a switch is not used, a tracker can enter deep sleep by holding down the user button.
+If a switch is not utilized, a tracker can enter Deep Sleep mode by pressing and holding down the user-specified button (SW0).

 Batteries

-Most boards will support a 3.7V Li-ion/LiPo battery.
-Usually, batteries have a maximum charge rate of 1C, or a 1 hour charge rate.
-Do not use a battery if the charge rating will be exceeded.
+Most boards support a 3.7V Li-ion/LiPo battery.
+Typically, these batteries have a maximum charge rate of 1C, which corresponds to a one-hour charge time.
+Do not use a battery if its charge rating will be exceeded.

-To extend the lifespan of the battery, a much lower charge rate close to 0.5C is recommended.
+To extend the lifespan of the battery, a significantly lower charge rate of approximately 0.5C is recommended.

 Board | Default charge rate | Minimum battery capacity | Recommended battery capacity |